London Early Opera

 London Early Opera (LEO) is a British period-instrument orchestra consisting of specialist baroque instrumentalists, singers, researchers, historians and musicologists.
-LEO was founded in 2008 by Artistic Director Bridget Cunningham as a research-led group.
+LEO was founded in 2008 by artistic director Bridget Cunningham as a research-led group.
 The orchestra is based in London and the south-east of England and became a UK Charity in 2011 (charity no 1143989).

-Research & Education
+Research and education

-London Early Opera undertakes musicological research into baroque music and historical performance practice, working with historians, scholars and editors including Bridget Cunningham David E. Coke, Lars Tharp and Professor Michael Talbot.
+London Early Opera undertakes musicological research into baroque music and historical performance practice, working with historians, scholars and editors including Bridget Cunningham David E. Coke, Lars Tharp and Michael Talbot.
 The orchestra performs and records well-known baroque music as well as newly discovered historical works to preserve musical heritage.
 The group also creates new scholarly editions of previously lost musical works, specialising in the music of George Frideric Handel, Johann Adolf Hasse and their contemporaries.
 In 2021 the group edited and recorded their reconstruction of Handel’s Caio Fabbricio HWV A9 and have also edited a selection of Handel’s music originally performed in Vauxhall, London, Germany, Italy.

 LEO also operates an educational scheme and chamber ensemble, The Handelians, which focuses on the development and education of singers and musicians, and nurtures them in the baroque style.